A couple with mountain and alpine forest backdrop at an elopement in Austria.

 — Anna & Christoph

-Why couples choose Austria for their wedding or elopement
+Why couples choose Austria for their micro wedding

 Authentic charm & unspoiled nature